AdobeDocs/experience-cloud.en/help/website-implementation/pages/id-service.md

 * Add the ID Service extension
 * Create a data element to collect customer ids
-* Add a Launch embed code to an html document
+* Create a rules that uses the "Set Customer Ids" action to send the customer ids to Adobe
-* Explain the optimal location of the Launch embed code in relation to other code in the `<head>` of an html document
+* Use the rule ordering feature to sequence rules that fire on the same event

-## Add the Experience Cloud ID Service Extension
+## Add the ID Service Extension

 **To add the ID Service Extension**